brysonsicotte/Springboard-Data-Science-Boot-Camp/README.md

 # Springboard

-This is a general repo containing the various assignments and projects completed during the boot camp.
+This is a general repo containing the various assignments and projects I completed during the boot camp.